-

 Someday when I try to build a project on my new computer that runs

-errors occurred, which leads to symbols missed.
-At a first glance I find that all the missed symbols have_finite
+Debian 11, a lot ofundefined referenceerrors occurred, which leads to symbols missed.
+At a first glance I find that all the missed symbols have_finitesuffix and looks like math functions, for example,undefined reference to __pow_finite.
+But why?Reproduction

 Let’s try to reproduce it step-by-step.